alexandermendes/stack-builder/README.md

 for version control, I could not find the final version of the application.
 The version included here was still a work in progress but gives some idea of what was built.

+Further, I compiled the application as a Windows executable for distribution and this compiled version is all that I could find.